BenediktBurger/snlo-helper/README.md

 ## Installation

-Install it in this folder via `pip install -e .`
+Install it in this folder via `pip install -e .` or via `pip install git+https://git.rwth-aachen.de/nloqo/snlo-helper.git` to download it in the background and install it.

 ## Usage